-The Children of America’s Military & Responders Suffer Severe Mental Stress too…
+The Children of America’s Military and First Responders Can Experience Extreme Mental Stress too…

 Children of our military and first responders experience many stressors, unlike other children in their community, that affects them in school, home and with friends.
 Job related stressors on the married couple also impact children who often feel their security and stability is threatened.
 Managing stress as a family needs to be a proactive high priority.